BEYOND THE VOID:

 TRACING SITUATED KNOWLEDGES IN MINING LANDSCAPES OF THE ANTHROPOCENE

-My PhD was accepted November 2019.
+My PhD was conferred in November 2019.
 It was undertaken at the University of Queensland in the Sustainable Minerals Institute's Centre for Mined Land Rehabilitation.

 The fieldwork site I focused on is Leigh Creek, a region with a closed coal mine (as of 2016) in the South Australian Outback.